jsuarez-73/URDULIZ-73/PRINTF/README.txt

 			flag 0 is ignored.

 			For other conversions the behaviour is undefined.

+			Note: This modifier doesn't affect the memory size.

 		2.1.2 "-" : The converted value is to be left adjusted on the field boundary.
 			(the default is rigth justification).
 Field boundary references to the